Best Low-Cost AI Robo-Advisor Alternatives in 2026

 SoFi’s automated investing product builds a diversified portfolio of ETFs for you and rebalances it, with no separate management fee on the automated tier and access to financial planners as part of the membership.

-- Cost model: No advisory fee.
+- Cost model: No advisory fee (any balance).

 Schwab Intelligent Portfolios